huggingface/transformers/examples/research_projects/jax-projects/README.md

 the workload can be divided accordingly.
 If someone doesn't think her/his tasks are feasible - let the team know early on so that someone else can take care of it!

-It is recommend that the motivated and experienced team members take the lead in dividing the work and are ready to take over the work of any another team member.
+It is recommended that the motivated and experienced team members take the lead in dividing the work and are ready to take over the work of any another team member.

 The workload can often be divided according to: